 - Do you want your clients to see them as a representative of your business?

-Now I want to focus on ironing out obligations, compensation and how to protect your business from liabilities that come with a new business relationship to ease the process and to create fluidity in your expansion.
+Now I want to focus on ironing out obligations, compensation, and how to protect your business from liabilities that come with a new business relationship to ease the process and to create fluidity in your expansion.
 We have already prepared a customizable employee bundle.
 We have also prepared an independent contractor agreement.
 I’m even going to mention the virtual assistant agreement because I see so many of us leaning into that area as well.
 Those will help set clear expectations, and they include the following for an employee, the scope of responsibilities, what you expect from them.
-Expected hours and how many and what hours they will work, how many is important, especially if they are considered a nonexempt employee and therefore they may earn overtime.
+Expected hours and how many and what hours they will work, how many are important, especially if they are considered a nonexempt employee and therefore they may earn overtime.
 So you may want to have a rule that they don’t work overtime without written consent.
-Compensation, if they are salary or paid hourly, and if there is any bonus structure or profit sharing or commission and don’t worry, all of these structures are actually covered in our employee bundle.
+Compensation, if they are salary or paid hourly, and if there is any bonus structure or profit-sharing or commission and don’t worry, all of these structures are actually covered in our employee bundle.
 Confidentiality and this one is an important one.

-Protect your information, your customer list and everything that you pour into them, which leads perfectly into your intellectual property, make sure that during their time as an employee that it is clear that you own the business.
-Any intellectual property that they create and last but not least, is no solicitation and non compete, protect yourself from them taking your team or customers when they leave.
+Protect your information, your customer list, and everything that you pour into them, which leads perfectly into your intellectual property, make sure that during their time as an employee that it is clear that you own the business.
+Any intellectual property that they create and last but not least, is no solicitation and non-compete, protect yourself from them taking your team or customers when they leave.

-Now, for independent contractors, the scope of their services, what specifically their services will include and get specific.
+Now, for independent contractors, the scope of their services, what specifically their services will include, and get specific.
 The more specific, the better, especially when there are milestones or a specific timeline that you are working to, which leads into the schedule of deliverables.
 Try to establish hard deliverables and what their due dates are.
-The fee structure, how you will pay them for their services, whether or not it is project based hourly, a monthly retainer.
+The fee structure, how you will pay them for their services, whether or not it is project-based hourly, a monthly retainer.
 The options are endless, but it is best to make sure that the scope of their services and the fee all coincide to create something that not only pays them and compensates them for their time as you work together, but is a way that works for your business and your cash flow.

 Last but not least, the relationship of the parties, this is for tax purposes.
 Make sure you have a clause in there that says they are an independent contractor and they are not an employee who might have rights to benefits or tax withholdings indemnity.
 This is to ensure that the risks are placed with the right party.
 What it’s saying here is that who is going to be responsible and who will cover the costs should some problem or claim arise?
-And just like with your employee confidentiality, intellectual property and non solicitation or non competes are all very important because you want to protect your information that you pour into them and you want to ensure that they don’t leave and work directly with your customers or take your team when they leave you.
+And just like with your employee confidentiality, intellectual property, and non-solicitation or non competes are all very important because you want to protect the information that you pour into them and you want to ensure that they don’t leave and work directly with your customers or take your team when they leave you.
 You will want to make sure that the intellectual property they create is within the scope of their services is yours to use and own.
-Both the Employee Bundle and Independent Contractor Agreement and Virtual Assistant Agreement will serve as a legal foundation for aligning your team with the vision, the goals and, of course, the responsibilities that follow the business that you have so sacredly built.
+Both the Employee Bundle and Independent Contractor Agreement and Virtual Assistant Agreement will serve as a legal foundation for aligning your team with the vision, the goals, and, of course, the responsibilities that follow the business that you have so sacredly built.